Tips & Tricks

 To get the gas price on Chiliz Chain, you can use [one of the public RPC nodes](https://docs.chiliz.com/develop/connect-to-chiliz-chain/connect-using-rpc).

-You can request the gas price like so:
+You can obtain the current gas price like so:&#x20;

 curl --location 'https://rpc.ankr.com/chiliz' # For Spicy: https://spicy-rpc.chiliz.com/